anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. Can I list my company's token on Anyswap?

 A. Please contact Anyswap to discuss this.
-Listing decisions will require a majority of ANY holders to support the listing.
+Listing decisions are made by voting using the Governance mechanism.
+See the description in this wiki 'How to Vote on Anyswap'.
+Anyone with 1000 ANY or in liquidity in their Fusion wallet can propose a vote on a listing.
+When making a proposal, please include these details :-

+Name, ERC20 contract address if appropriate, the desired Anyswap exchange to list on, the source chain and the target chain.

+Here is an example :-

+Name: LINK（ChainLink）

+ERC20 Address: 0x514910771af9ca656af840dff83e8264ecf986ca

+From Chain: Ethereum

+To Chain: Binance Smart Chain

+Project Info:
+The content of the proposal will be supported by the Cross-Chain Bridge after technical evaluation and voting.

 Q. Can anyone simply create a pair on Anyswap?

-A. Yes, but the support of ANY holders will be required to make the listing visible on the exchange.
+A. Yes, but the support of ANY holders will be required to make the listing visible on the exchange and for it to attract ANY liquidity rewards.
 The precise rules will be decided by voting and will likely result in a balance between ease of listing and avoidance of scam token listings as we see on other DEX's.
+There may be a lower limit on the amount of liquidity before a pair will earn ANY liquidity rewards.

 Q. Who is currently providing liquidity for Anyswap?